juanjord/cleaningdata_project/CodeBook.md

 # Analysis
 =========================================

-To get a data set which summarizes the average of each variable for each activity and each subject, the train and test datasets were merged into one dataset, then only variables that end with "mean()" or "std()" were considered, meaning only those that calculate a general mean and standard deviation.
-This new data set is summarized by activity performed and subject.
+In order to get a data set which summarizes the average of each variable for each activity and each subject, the train and test datasets were merged into one dataset, were there was a total of 10299 observations between train a test data sets.
+Afther this, only variables that end with "mean()" or "std()" were considered, meaning only those that calculate a more general mean and standard deviation for the measuremments.
+The new tidy data set is summarized and group by activity performed and subject.
 It has 18 measurements variables and the values obtained are the average for each activity and each subject.
+This analysis was performed in the R script file
+"run_analysis.R"

 # Variables
 =========================================